rubinlinux/supybot-twitter/README.txt

 SupyBot Twitter Plugin
 ======================

-This plugin uses the Twitter API from http://code.google.com/p/python-twitter/
+This code is forked from
+http://code.google.com/p/supybot-twitter which has not been updated in a long time.
+This version has been updated to post using the new twitter API (and so, works, again)

-It must be installed and available for use.
+This plugin uses the Twitter API from http://code.google.com/p/python-twitter/ so it must be installed and available for use.

 To use:
   !twitter <msg>